evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 [`Structure`](http://pritchardlab.stanford.edu/structure_software/release_versions/v2.3.4/html/structure.html) is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
 We run `Structure` by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
 We can generate an input file for this program using `Stacks`.

+First lets make sure we are in your home directory.
+Please type this:

+`cd ~/monkey/Structure_Results/`

-The program `Structure` can not handle all of our data, so let's select 1000 loci randomly to analyze like this:
+The program `Structure` can not handle all of our data from the complete dataset, so let's select 1000 loci randomly to analyze like this:

-`shuf -n 1000 batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms`
+`shuf -n 1000 /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results/batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms`

 This uses another `unix` command called `shuf`.
 This says to print a randomly selected value from column 3 1000 times to a file called `1000_randoms`.

 Now we are ready to generate an input file for `Structure`.
 Please type this:

-`/work/ben/workshop_software/stacks-1.30/populations -P /work/ben/2015_workshop/complete_data/monkey/Stacks_Results -b 1 -r 1 -t 36 --structure --write_single_snp -W ./1000_randoms -B chrX_list`
+`/apps/stacks/1.29/bin/populations -P ./ -b 1 -r 1 -t 36 --structure --write_single_snp -W ./1000_randoms -B ~/chrX_list`

 This command directs the `populations` module of `Stacks` to output a single snp (the `--write_single_snp` flag) from tags specified by the `1000_randoms` file (the `-W` tag) but not to include any snps from chromosome X (the `-B` flag).